USE CASES

 Organization Type

-Government foreign policy and economic statecraft directorate that coordinates sanctions policy and diplomatic engagement.
+Government foreign policy and economic statecraft directorates responsible for sanctions coordination and diplomatic escalation monitoring.

 Role & Mandate

-Detect reputational and diplomatic pressure early, assess escalation risk, and support options that balance deterrence, alliance cohesion, and strategic messaging, grounded in measurable signals and contextual analysis.
+Detect reputational and diplomatic escalation early, assess sanctions risk, and support leadership options tied to measurable indicators and evidence-supported analysis.

 Operating Constraints